Linear park: Atlanta Beltline

-A linear park system under development in Atlanta, Georgia is the BeltLine.
+A linear park system under development in Atlanta, Georgia, is the Beltline.
 Part of the foundation for this project consisted of reclaiming 22 mi of unused rail trails.
-Totaling approximately 33 mi, the BeltLine will include a trail and light rail line on the existing tracks instead of a road.
-The vision of the BeltLine is to attempt to balance out resident demographics within the city, allowing for all associated to the BeltLine to benefit.
+Totaling approximately 33 mi, the Beltline will include a trail and light rail line on the existing tracks instead of a road.
+The vision of the Beltline is to attempt to balance out resident demographics within the city, allowing for all associated to the Beltline to benefit.

+Beltline Trail, Toronto

+The 9 km Beltline Trail opened in 1989 by using the part of the 27 km Toronto Belt Line Railway Don Loop, which was last used by Canadian National Railway in the late 1960s.
+A few years of a public battle over the use of the former rail corridor ended in 1972 and 1988 after the City of Toronto bought most of the remaining unused sections.